Note: Starting with GWT 2.11.0 the webAppCreator is deprecated, please see the new instructions.

 - Set up an IDE

 - You will need the Java SDK version 1.8 or later (Note that 1.7 is supported to compile and run sources, but may not work correctly in dev mode).
 If necessary, download and install the Java SE Development Kit (JDK) from Oracle or from Adopt OpenJDK for your platform.
-Mac users, see Apple’s Java developer site to download and install the latest version of the Java Developer Kit available for Mac OS X.

-- Apache Ant is also necessary to run command line arguments.
+- Apache Ant is also necessary to run command line arguments in this sample.
 If you don’t already have it, install Apache Ant.